LanGuo/seinfeldNLP/GPT-2_seinfeld_exp.md

 ```
 $ python run_generation.py --model_type=gpt2 --model_name_or_path=output/ --length=200 –repetition_penalty=1 --no_cuda
 ```
 Notice one of the parameter is the directory storing the fine-tuned model (`output`).
-Here I did not set `--repetition_penalty` and use the default (1.0),  the output can get very repetitive - not interesting:
+Here I did not set `--repetition_penalty` and use the default (1.0), prompted with some text, the output can get very repetitive and doesn't do anything interesting:
 ```
+Model prompt >>> Elaine: Jerry!
+George!
+You guys, listen!

+Elaine: Jerry!
+George!
+You guys, listen!
+I'm gonna be here for a while.
+JERRY: (to Elaine) I'm sorry.
+ELAINE: (to Jerry) I'm sorry.
+JERRY: (to Elaine) I'm sorry.
+ELAINE: (to Jerry) I'm sorry.
+JERRY: (to Elaine) I'm sorry.
+ELAINE: (to Jerry) I'm sorry.
+JERRY: (to Elaine) I'm sorry.
+ELAINE: (to Jerry) I'm sorry.
+JERRY: (to Elaine) I'm sorry.
+ELAINE: (to Jerry) I'm sorry.
+JERRY: (to Elaine) I'm sorry.
+ELAINE: (to Jerry) I'm sorry.
+JERRY: (to Elaine)!
 ```